remotion-dev/remotion/packages/docs/docs/shapes/square.md

 ---
-image: /generated/articles-docs-shapes-square.png
-title: <Square />
+title: <Rect />
 crumb: "@remotion/shapes"
 ---

 _Part of the [` @remotion/shapes`](/docs/shapes) package._

-Generate Square SVG component
+Generate a rectangle using SVG

 ## Props